 - External data is difficult to connect - without effective dating joining in any external data means you have to assume a connection point and apply that time context's values to the external data set.
 This compounds the inaccuracy problem if you end up having to snapshot the external data as well.

 - A pain in the #$% - to pull snapshots from Workday now you need to create the report for each snapshot period that you need to provide.
 Three years of data with a month end snapshot, that's 36 reports to build and maintain.

 With our background in working with raw data directly from HR systems this approach wasn't going to cut the mustard and couldn't deliver the accuracy that should be the basis of an HR data strategy.

-The result is perfect for delivering accurate, flexible reporting and analytics.
+The resulting dataset is perfect for delivering accurate, flexible reporting and analytics.
 The final structure is actually closer to what you would see with a traditional relational schema used by the HRIS sold by SAP, Oracle, PeopleSoft etc. Say what you will about the interfaces of these systems but for the most part the way that they manage data is better suited for reporting and analytics.

 Time to get a little more technical.
-What i'm going to discuss below is the original availability format of data in comparison to the approach we take at One Model.
+What I'm going to discuss below is the original availability format of data in comparison to the approach we take at One Model.